mtoensing/remove-links-and-urls-from-comments/readme.txt

 == Installation ==

-1. Unzip, upload the 'remove-links-in-comments' folder to your WordPress plugin directory (usually '/wp-content/plugins/');
+1. Install plugin.
-1. Activate the plugin through the 'Plugins' menu in WordPress;
+2. Activate the plugin through the 'Plugins' menu in WordPress;
-1. You're done (no configuration needed)!
+3. You're done (no configuration needed)!